atikh/MDPySPN/README.md

 # MDPySPN

-An extended version of PySPN lightweight tool for modeling and simulation of Multi-Dimensional Stochastic Petri Nets (MDSPNs).
+A lightweight tool for modeling and simulation of Multi-Dimensional Stochastic Petri Nets (MDSPN).

 ## Getting Started